(Also see magnetic antenna version , op-amp version and Compound Transistor version)

-The coil and ferrite rod are from eBay and measure 2.5 Henry shunted by 90 pF.
+The coil and ferrite rod are from two eBay finds and measure 2.5 Henry shunted by 90 pF.
 I believe the coil is for pinball machine solenoids!
 Adding the 470 pF brings the resonant frequency down to 5 kHz, a great frequency for lightning energy but also just about as fast as this op-amp can go.
 The first op-amp is running "open-loop" since the gain-bandwidth and output slew rate can only support a gain of about 20 to 30 at 5 kHz.
 If you choose a much faster op-amp, add a resistor (around 22k) in series with the 4.7 nF and increase that capacitor to 0.1uF so that the gain is set by the resistor ratios.
 This micropower op-amp is slow but it draws only about 20 uA so this can run on 3 C-cell batteries for quite a long time - except - it's so sensitive that it flashes quite often.
 I'd turn down the sensitivity, frankly.
 Right now it's flashing in response to a storm in Louisiana and I'm in Austin, Texas.
 That's just too much sensitivity.
 This prototype draws 24 uA when not flashing.